 - In a Instant Pot, using the saute function, heat oil and add sausage and sauté for about 5 minutes or until browned.
 Add onion, celery, bell pepper, garlic and jalapeño, and cook, stirring frequently, about 3 minutes or until fragrant.

 - Add tomatoes and their juices, broth , thyme, bay leaves, paprika, smoked paprika, salt, pepper, cayenne and fish sauce.

-- Scrape up any browned bits from the bottom of the pot ( this will help prevent the “burn error” from turning on while pressure cooking).
+- Bring to a simmer and scrape up any browned bits from the bottom of the pot ( this will help prevent the “burn error” from turning on while pressure cooking).
+I find using a wooden spoon works best here.
 Add the rice, give a good stir ( see note about shrimp!)and set Instant Pot to HIGH pressure for 5 minutes.

 - Let naturally release for 5 minutes, then manually release, covering steam spout with a kitchen towel.